 “This event is a really great way for all of us to get out there and see what each of us do,” Fox said.
 “It’s a wonderful opportunity for children to see what may lie ahead, or to look back.

 “It’s an amazing thing to be able to show every child represented by their artwork or music.
-The event will be set up similar to Meatballs and Music—all performances will be in one place.”
+The event will be set up similar to —all performances will be in one place.”

 Fox said those attending can sit in the stands and stay as long as they wish.

-The Media Department will also be showing an interesting demonstration on music in the classroom using new forms of technology.
-Bower Hill Elementary teacher Robert Tupper will display classroom exercises via iPads, Fox said.
+The Media Department will also be showing an interesting demonstration on music in the classroom using new forms of technology. teacher Robert Tupper will display classroom exercises via iPads, Fox said.

 The Industrial Technology classrooms will be sharing robots they crafted and the Family and Consumer Science Department will also share some of their creations.